Jump to topic

 During the healing process, a red-colored blood clot forms in the socket.
 The clot is then slowly dissolved away and replaced with fibrin, an insoluble protein formed during blood clotting.
 Fibrin can appear in a whitish color.
 Eventually, the gums grow over the fibrin, and the pink color reoccurs until full healing.

 In most cases, a dry socket will heal on its own.
 However, in many cases, as the site heals, patients will likely continue to experience discomfort.
-Patients should visit a doctor to treat dry sockets to prevent complications.
+Patients should visit a doctor to treat dry sockets to prevent further oral health complications.

-Patients who develop dry socket complain of pain 3 to 5 days after surgery.
+Patients who develop dry socket complain of pain 3 to 5 days post-extraction.
 This pain is usually worse than it was immediately after extraction.

 Dry sockets are more common in the lower jaw.
 The pain often radiates to the ear or neck, or other areas in the jaw.
 Pain can also be accompanied by bad breath and a bad taste in the mouth.
 Dry socket is not an infection and is not accompanied by swelling, redness, or fever.